Highlights

 Xiuju Fu

-Senior Principal Scientist and Director (Maritime AI Research Programme)
+Director (Maritime AI Research Programme) and Senior Principal Scientist

-Xiuju Fu is a Senior Principal Scientist at A*STAR’s Institute of High Performance Computing (IHPC) with expertise in AI, big data intelligence, simulation and optimisation techniques, focusing advancing complex system management and enhancement.
-As the Director of IHPC’s Maritime AI Research Programme, Fu drives research and development initiatives in maritime data excellence, AI modelling excellence, maritime AI computing, and application excellence.
+Xiuju Fu is the Director of the Maritime Artificial Intelligence (AI) Research Programme and Senior Principal Scientist at the A*STAR Institute of High Performance Computing (A*STAR IHPC) in Singapore.
+With expertise in AI, big data intelligence, simulation and optimisation techniques, she focuses on advancing complex system management and enhancement.
+Recognised for her contributions, she was honoured as a Singapore Maritime Institute (SMI) Fellow in 2023.
+Currently, she spearheads the Maritime AI Research Programme in Singapore, driving research and development initiatives in maritime data excellence, AI modelling excellence, maritime AI computing and application excellence.
 Her efforts aim to foster the development and application of AI in the maritime industry.
-Fu received an SMI Fellowship in 2023.

 This article was made for A*STAR Research by Wildtype Media Group